MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 2. Fill in the payment journal lines.
 For more information, see [Record Payments and Refunds](payables-how-post-payments-refunds.md).

 > [!NOTE]
 > If you are using EFT, you must select either **Electronic Payment** or **Electronic Payment–IAT** in the **Bank Payment Type** field.
-Different file export services and their formats require different setup values in the **Bank Account Card** and **Vendor Bank Account Card** pages.
-You will be informed about wrong or missing setup values as you try to export the file.
+Different file export services and their formats require different setup values on the **Bank Account Card** and **Vendor Bank Account Card** pages.
+You will be informed about wrong or missing setup values as you try to export the file.<br /><br />
+> The EFT feature can only be used for bank accounts in the local currency.
+It cannot be used with a foreign currency, indicated by a value in the **Currency Code** field.
+(Blank field value means local currency.)

 3. When you have completed all payment journal lines, choose the **Export** action.
 4. On the **Export Electronic Payments** page, fill in the fields as necessary.